kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/17-sticky-header/01-sticky-header-p1.md

 }
 ```

-* When the dark class is added, we shrink the logo to almost half its size
+* When the dark class is added, we shrink the logo to a little over half its size

 ### Animate the logo size change
 `_site-header.css`